 Those seem like all good things, right?
 Why would you not want to involve an attorney in such a legally complex process?

-- Attorneys can be risk-averse and essentially want zero liability for their clients, either buyer or seller.
+- Attorneys can be risk-averse and essentially want to limit their liability for their clients, whether they are the Buyer or Seller.
 It is virtually impossible to buy or sell a business with zero risk.

-- They may refuse to use standard CAAB forms used by most California business brokers.
-Creating your own forms and documents can become expensive.
+- They may refuse to use the standard CAAB forms used by most California business brokers.
+Creating your forms and documents can become expensive.

-- Attorneys often don’t like escrow, especially if they represent the buyer.
+- Attorneys often dislike escrow, primarily when representing the Buyer.
 This can be a “deal killer” in some cases.

-- Some attorneys may undermine the broker’s credibility and can be downright ruthless for whatever reason.
-Another reason to choose your attorney carefully.
+- Some attorneys may undermine the broker’s credibility and can be downright ruthless in their pursuit of their interests—another reason to choose your attorney carefully.

 - Your attorney may want to negotiate everything.
-This can be good, potentially saving you money, but over-negotiation or trying to negotiate non-negotiable fees can be a deal killer too.
+This can be beneficial, potentially saving you money, but over-negotiation or attempting to negotiate non-negotiable fees can also be a deal killer.

 What is better?
-To have an attorney or not to have one?
+Should you have an attorney or not?

 The Final Takeaway

-Here at Rogerson Business Service, we highly recommend both buyers and sellers have an attorney involved to protect themselves.
-Selling a business is often one of the most complex and financially significant business decisions of an individual’s life.
-Their business is often a bit part of the seller’s retirement plan, and it is vitally important to get things right the first time.
+Here at Rogerson Business Service, we highly recommend that both buyers and sellers have an attorney involved to protect themselves.
+Selling a business is often one of the most complex and financially significant decisions an individual will make in their life.
+Their business is often a bit part of the Seller’s retirement plan, and it is vitally important to get things right the first time.

-Everything from escrow to taxes, leases to licensing, can have large legal implications.
-There are a lot of legal intricacies to buying and selling a business, and it is a process you should never go through alone.
+Everything from escrow to taxes, leases to licensing, can have significant legal implications.
 You need to surround yourself with a team of professionals.
 That starts with a certified business broker, but it doesn’t stop there.

 Are you ready to sell your business?
 You need a business broker to help you every step of the way.
 At Rogerson Business Services, we want to be your business broker.
 Contact us today.
-We’ll help you get started with selling your business.
+Get help when you decide to sell your business in California.

-And if you are looking to purchase a business in California, check out the businesses we have for sale here.
+If you’re looking to purchase a business in California, explore the businesses we have for sale here.